When Kids Have to Act Like Parents, It Affects Them for Life

 At one point, she says she learned to take her small brother and kitten into their bathroom and barricade the door to keep them safe.
 “I felt a lot of weight on my shoulders, like my brother could die without me there,” Kiesel remembers.

 She started breaking out in severe hives for months at a time, which she believes were triggered by the “burden of loneliness and responsibilities at that age.”
 Becoming responsible for an infant at such a young age came with a toll, she explained.
-“I sometimes picked on my brother or was quick to shove or slap his arm because I was overwhelmed and didn’t know how to handle the shrieks of a 2-year-old when I was eight.”
+“I sometimes picked on my brother or was quick to shove or slap his arm because I was overwhelmed and didn’t know how to handle the shrieks of a 2-year-old when I was 8.”

 Eventually, at age nine, Kiesel and and her 3-year-old brother were taken in by their grandparents, but the trauma of their former living situation stayed with the children.
 By the time Kiesel was 14, she says she suffered from daily panic attacks, OCD, and depression.
 It wasn’t until she was older, she says, that she began to understand the connection between her childhood experiences and numerous chronic illnesses.